CookieSource/wikijs/customization/bootloader.md

 This will copy the systemd-boot boot loader to the EFI partition: on a x64 architecture system `/usr/lib/systemd/boot/efi/systemd-bootx64.efi` will be copied to `*esp*/EFI/systemd/systemd-bootx64.efi` and `*esp*/EFI/BOOT/BOOTX64.EFI`.
 It will then set *systemd-boot* as the default EFI application (default boot entry) loaded by the EFI Boot Manager.

-**Note:** Installing systemd-boot will overwrite any existing `/efi/boot/bootx64.efi`, for example Microsoft's version of this file.
+> Installing systemd-boot will overwrite any existing `/efi/boot/bootx64.efi`, for example Microsoft's version of this file.
+{.is-warning}

 ## Update